Bayles-Research-Group/Boolean-Simulink/README.md

 1)Install MATLAB and Simulink.

-2)From the GITHUB page, download the entire folder entitled "Simulink Library."
+2)From the GITHUB page, download the entire repository entitled "Boolean Simulink."
 Note: The source code operating behind the blocks is located in a separate folder entitled " Gate Source Code."

 3)Navigate to the folder in which MATLAB was saved upon installation (this is usually the documents folder):